Paul Devlin (filmmaker): Filmmaking

-Devlin's professional career began in Hong Kong, at Take Two Film and Video, where he edited a movie for the Hong Kong Tourist Association's Inside Hong Kong.
+Devlin's professional career began in Hong Kong, at Take Two Film and Video, where he edited the movie Inside Hong Kong for the Hong Kong Tourist Association.

 Devlin's first independent film was a scripted feature that he wrote, directed and produced called The Eyes of St. Anthony, starring James McAffrey.

 He produced, directed and edited the television pilot Slammin - The Sport of Spoken Word, which documented a semi-final poetry slam at the Nuyorican Poets Café in New York City and was nominated for a New York Emmy Award for Outstanding Fine Art Programming.

 This project led to Devlin's first feature-length documentary, SlamNation, which followed the Nuyorican Poet's Café's poetry slam team, as it competed in the 1996 National Poetry Slam in Portland, Oregon.
-Starring Saul Williams, The film premiered at the SXSW Film Festival, was released theatrically across the U.S. by the Cinema Guild, and broadcast on HBO.
+Starring Saul Williams, the film made its film festival premiere at the SXSW Film Festival, won Best Documentary at the Northampton Film Festival, premiered theatrically at the Film Forum in New York City, was released theatrically across the U.S. by The Cinema Guild, and broadcast on HBO.

-Devlin was the producing editor of Freestyle: The Art of Rhyme, which won best documentary at the Woodstock Film Festival, was broadcast on VH1, and distributed by Palm Pictures.
+Devlin was the producing editor of Freestyle: The Art of Rhyme, which won best documentary at the Woodstock Film Festival and Florida Film Festival, was broadcast on VH1, and distributed by Palm Pictures.

 Devlin produced, directed, and edited the feature documentary Power Trip.
 The film follows the acquisition of Telasi, the electricity distribution company of Tbilisi, Georgia, by an American utility, AES Corporation.
-Reviewing Power Trip during its theatrical release, Variety wrote, "Made with deft evenhandedness, Paul Devlin's accomplished film plays almost like a fictional drama, containing suspense, comedy and some colorful characters."
-The Hollywood Reporter commented that Power Trip was "an effective microcosmic portrait of the vast political, social and economic changes endured by the region."
-The film premiered at the Berlin Film Festival, where it won two awards, awarded by Transparency International, and an Independent Spirit Award nomination for Best Documentary.
-Power Trip was broadcast in over 60 countries including PBS's Independent Lens.
+The film premiered at the Berlin Film Festival, followed by an extensive film festival run winning 10 awards, and an Independent Spirit Award nomination for Best Documentary.
+Power Trip was distributed theatrically by Artistic License Films, premiering at Film Forum in New York City.
+Television sales through Film Transit International led to broadcasts in over 60 countries, including PBS's Independent Lens.
+Reviewing Power Trip, Variety wrote, "Made with deft evenhandedness, Paul Devlin's accomplished film plays almost like a fictional drama, containing suspense, comedy and some colorful characters.

-Devlin's next feature documentary, BLAST!, follows the launch of the telescope BLAST in Antarctica.
-The film premiered at the Hot Docs Canadian International Documentary Festival in Toronto and theatrically at the IFC Center in New York City.
+Devlin's next feature documentary, BLAST!, was commissioned by the BBC’s Storyville and follows the challenges of launching a revolutionary telescope on a NASA high-altitude balloon in Antarctica.
+Devlin received an Individual Artist Grant from the New York State Council of the Arts (NYSCA) to support the film.
+BLAST! premiered at the Hot Docs Canadian International Documentary Festival in Toronto, opened a limited theatrical run at the IFC Center in New York City was featured on NPR’s Science Friday and The Colbert Report, and was broadcast internationally as a Special Project of the International Year of Astronomy.

 Devlin's feature documentary The Front Man, follows the rock and roll band Loaded Poets over the course of 27 years.
 The film premiered at Cinequest Film Festival and screened at the IFC Center in New York as part of Raphaela Neihausen and Thom Powers documentary film series "Stranger than Fiction".
 The Front Man is distributed by The Orchard.